Nestle wins pricey battle for Pfizer baby food unit

-ZURICH (Reuters) - Swiss food group Nestle is to buy drugmaker Pfizer’s baby food business for $11.85 billion, beating out French rival Danone in the battle for dominance of fast-growing emerging markets.
+ZURICH (Reuters) - Swiss food group Nestle NESN.VX is to buy drugmaker Pfizer’s (PFE.N) baby food business for $11.85 billion, beating out French rival Danone (DANO.PA) in the battle for dominance of in fast-growing emerging markets.

-The world’s biggest food company had to dig deeper than expected into its ample pockets to win the high-stakes fight for Pfizer Nutrition, which makes 85 percent of its sales in emerging markets and is Nestle’s biggest deal to date.
+The world’s biggest food company had to dig deeper than expected into its ample pockets to win the high-stakes fight for Pfizer Nutrition, which makes 85 percent of its sales in emerging markets.

 “The price tag is high, however Nestle is securing a high growth/margin business with high exposure in the emerging markets.
 China will become the number 3 market for Nestle overall,” said Vontobel analyst Jean-Philippe Bertschy.

 Nestle said the deal would add to earnings per share from the first year, and would allow cost synergies of $160 million.
-Bertschy expects it to add about 0.5 percent to earnings per share in the first year and 1.5 percent in the following years.
+Bertschy estimated the deal would add about 0.5 percent to earnings per share in the first year and 1.5 percent in the following years.

-Nestle shares, which hit an all-time high of 57.50 francs ahead of solid first-quarter results last week, fell 2.5 percent to 55.70 francs at 8:23 a.m.
-EDT (1223 GMT), compared with a 1.4 percent weaker European food and beverage index.
+Nestle shares, which hit an all-time high of 57.50 francs ahead of solid first-quarter results last week, fell 2.19 percent to 55.85 francs at 7:04 a.m.
+EDT (1104 GMT), compared with a 0.96 percent weaker European food and beverage index .SX3P.
 The shares were trading ex-dividend, but were down less than the 1.95 francs payout.

 “Although the growth profile, attractive margins and emerging market exposure makes this a compelling asset, we believe that the multiples being some way ahead of market expectations may dampen near term enthusiasm for the deal,” said Citi analyst Robert Dickinson.